Music Industries Management MA

 You’ll utilise our extensive connections with global professional and industry bodies.
 The valuable insights of our network influences our teaching and provides industry research projects, engaging with contemporary issues.

-Your studies will lead towards to a major research project.
+Your studies will lead towards a major research project.
 On this project you can dive deep into a topic of interest, or tackle a project set by one of our industry partners based on a specific research brief.

 Important information